geosolutions-it/geobatch/doc/source/actionGeoNetwork.rst

 		_none_

-	value to don’t apply any stylesheet
+	value to don't apply any stylesheet

  * validate: Indicates if the metadata should be validated before inserting in the catalog